 An upside of not being able to read was that I got pretty good at following schematics.
 The words wouldn’t hold still, but the images generally made a lot of sense.
 So by studying “the instructions” I was able to assemble model cars and planes and was good enough at it to increase my parents’ annoyance that I would not study.
 Smart, but lazy was the way my mom described me to her brother.

 My parents decided that it would be best if I went to a different school for sixth grade the second time.
 That suited me fine.
 I did not like the nuns who taught at the Catholic school.
 As bad a student as I was I did not catch near as much grief from the good sisters on a day-to-day basis as any girl who had too much spirit or imagination to just sit quietly with her hands folded.
 The nuns seemed to absolutely hate the girls in their care who had any sort of individual personality and never missed an opportunity to berate or humiliate them.
-I recall on one occasion being pulled by my left ear up and down the entire length of an aisle of desks by a nun, but that stopped hurting pretty quickly.
+I recall on one occasion being pulled by my right ear up and down the entire length of an aisle of desks by a nun, but that stopped hurting pretty quickly.
 The torments inflicted on non-compliant girls, however, were insidious, unrelenting and invariably punctuated by the declaration that they should be ashamed.
 Repeated exposure to this sort of behavior went a long way toward bolstering an impression I was already forming that authority figures were as likely to be sick, petty tyrants as fonts of wisdom.

 The summer between sixth grades was a strange and wonderful time.
 There was a kid named Bobby that lived in the corner house at the other end of our long suburban block.
 I did not know him very well, and my parents didn’t like him, but he and I used to play together from time to time.
 He had a box of comic books that he had outgrown and he gave them to me.
 I had never been allowed to read comic books.
 “If he’s not going to study, he’s damn-well not going to read comic books.”